How Long Does it Take to Transcribe a 1 Hour Long Audio?

 Typing speed is one of the most important factors that determines the speed of human transcribers.
 This is something that is developed and improved over time and it’s highly unlikely that an amateur transcriber can type as fast or as accurately as a seasoned professional.

-Transcribers could also increase their pace by using automated transcription tools.
+Transcribers could also increase their pace by using automated transcription tools to transcribe audio files .
 In this instance, the audio file would be run through the transcription software to produce a document.
 The transcriber would then proofread and edit the document to make sure it was cohesive and accurate which could involve a second playthrough of the audio file.

 Quality Control and Editing